isagoya/astro-hananiawan-m2/src/pages/md/chapt02.md

 December came, and the clinic director began to tilt his head in doubt.

-"Father, I'm afraid, but it looks like his illness is not a normal.
+"Mr. Iha, I'm afraid, but it looks like his illness is not a normal one.

 I could hear unfamiliar words as they whispered to each other.